snyk/pages/_faqs/2-payment.md

 ---
+# Question title.
+Plaintext only.
-question: What forms of payment do you take?
+question: "What forms of payment do you take?"
 ---